baezortega/mutree/README.md

 muttree
 =======

-### A pipeline for phylogenetic tree construction and recurrent mutation discovery
+### A pipeline for phylogenetic tree inference and recurrent mutation discovery

 __Adrian Baez-Ortega
 Transmissible Cancer Group, University of Cambridge__

 muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline.
-It makes use of [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [2] and [BioJava](http://biojava.org/) [3]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from a coding DNA sequence alignment.
+It makes use of [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [2] and [BioJava](http://biojava.org/) [3]) in order to infer a phylogenetic tree and identify candidate recurrent coding-affecting mutations in it, from a coding DNA sequence alignment.

 The pipeline generates:

 * A maximum likelihood phylogenetic tree including bootstrap values in its branches (Newick format).

-* A rooted version of the ML tree showing all the annotated mutations in the branches where they occur (Nexus format).
+* A version of the ML tree showing all the annotated mutations in the branches where they occur (Nexus format).

-* A rooted version of the ML tree showing only the recurrent mutations in the branches where they occur (Nexus format).
+* A version of the ML tree showing only the recurrent mutations in the branches where they occur (Nexus format).
 A nonsynonymous mutation in a branch of the tree is considered to be recurrent if another nonsynonymous mutation in the same gene has been found in a different branch.

 * A text table with all the single-nucleotide substitutions found in the alignments, indicating whether they are nonsynonymous and recurrent.